robmasocco/AOS-TAG/ideas.md

 When a receiver comes it trylocks its semaphore as reader, checks the pointer, eventually does its thing and unlocks its semaphore as reader.

 When a sender comes it trylocks its semaphore as reader, checks the pointer, eventually does its thing and unlocks the semaphore as reader.

-Don't use the *_interruptible* variants of rw_semaphores's APIs, so signals won't kick our butt.

 ## POSTING A MESSAGE ON A LEVEL